twistedPan/Generative_Computer_Graphics/README.md

       }
       ```

-    started to work at an easy-to-implement script for others to use the microphone input.
+    started to work on an easy-to-implement script for others to use the microphone input.

 ---

   - ### Day 3

-    Finallized the microphone input handler --> [Microphone Input Analyzer](https://github.com/twistedPan/p5_microphone_input_analyzer "GitHub Link")
+    Finalized the microphone input handler --> [Microphone Input Analyzer](https://github.com/twistedPan/p5_microphone_input_analyzer "GitHub Link")

     continued to work with three.js